How we support your return to study

 Discover multifaith chaplaincy services on campus.
 We’ll help you find spaces to worship and make friends of the same faith community.
 We offer chaplaincy, Muslim prayer rooms and student faith groups.

 If you’ve seen, heard or experienced something that doesn’t feel right, it’s important not to stay silent.
-Speak Up is a program that helps you address unacceptable or concerning behaviour – things like bullying, discrimination, harassment and sexual violence.
+Safer Community is a program that helps you address unacceptable or concerning behaviour – things like bullying, discrimination, harassment and sexual violence.
 By speaking up, you’re contributing to the respectful culture at La Trobe.

 With access to education comes possibilities, and a good opportunity could change your life.
 We believe everyone deserves the chance to succeed, so we’re helping more people access education with our huge range of scholarships.

 We provide a range of services to support students experiencing financial hardship.
 This includes emergency aid of up to $250 for urgent one-off expenses.